-- (d) By retaining, engaging or utilizing the services of or information provided by third parties from around the globe, including Black Cube, Jamieson, Rosen and Psy Group, to publish and disseminate as broadly as possible a series of vicious, false and defamatory statements about West Face and Boland, including over the Internet, using fictional or misleading usernames (including "Judge Frank Newbould") and by employing various other techniques to conceal who was actually responsible for the dissemination of these statements. - 31.
-All of the foregoing was carried out in bad faith, and with the intent of retaliating against and harming West Face and Boland, and not for any valid or proper purpose.
-The predominant purpose of the Catalyst Defendants and their co-conspirators was to harm West Face and Boland, and harm did, in fact, result.
-The conspirators also utilized unlawful means in carrying out their agreed upon campaign of vilification, defamation and harassment, as described below.
+- (d)By retaining, engaging or utilizing the services of or information provided by third parties from around the globe, including Black Cube, Jamieson, Rosen and Psy Groupobtaining and utilizing information gathered or manufactured by Jamieson, Rosen, Black Cube, Psy Group and others retained or engaged by or on behalf of them or the Catalyst Defendants, to publish and disseminate as broadly as possible a series of vicious, false and defamatory statements about West Face and Boland, including over the Internet, using fictional or misleading usernames (including "Judge Frank Newbould") and by employing various other techniques to conceal who was actually responsible for the dissemination of these statements. - 31.
+All of the foregoing was activities were carried out in bad faith, and with the intent of retaliating against and punishing, embarrassing, discrediting and harming West Face and Boland, and not for any valid or proper purpose.
+The predominant purpose of the Catalyst Defendants and their co-conspirators was to harm injure West Face and Boland, and harm did, in fact, result they succeeded in achieving their objective.
+The conspirators also utilized unlawful means in carrying out their agreed upon campaign of vilification, defamation and harassment, as described below, in circumstances where they were well aware that West Face and Boland would suffer harm as a direct result of their improper conduct.
+Harm did, in fact, result both to West Face and to Boland as described below.